Agent APIEvent System (on_events)

 12 Event Types

-Before each individual tool
+before_each_toolBefore each individual tool execution

-Once before all tools in batch
+before_toolsOnce before all tools in a batch fire

-After agent finishes task
+on_completeFires once after agent finishes the task

 Quick Start